MBA 240: Corporate Governance & Ethics - 3 Credit Hours

-MBA 242: Evaluating Organizational Perf - 3 Credit Hours
+MBA 242: Financial Reporting and Analysis - 3 Credit Hours

-MBA 251: Creating Customer Value - 3 Credit Hours
+MBA 251: Creating Customer Value through Marketing - 3 Credit Hours

-MBA 253: Enhancing Firm Value - 3 Credit Hours
+MBA 253: Corporate Finance - 3 Credit Hours

-MBA 256: Info Tech and Business - 3 Credit Hours
+MBA 256: Information Technology and Business - 3 Credit Hours

 A survey of the unique characteristics and applications of information technology (IT) and its impact on individuals, organizations, and society.
 Class discussion will focus on how information technologies function and how they may be successfully utilized by business firms and other organizations.
 Particular attention is given to the impact of IT on organizational strategy.